dongyj1/Sick_Team_3/README.md

 ## 6.1 LFT Condition Exploration
 ## 6.2 Speed Attribute Evaluation
 ## 6.3 Gap detection
 For outlier determination with Gap and correlative with timestamp, it is shown that the relation about oga(gap information) and time interval for each object is clearly linear.
-And the boundary of oga which is used to determine Gap condition is about 15.
+And the boundary of oga which is used to determine Gap condition is 15.12967427.
+It is caculated by the coef_ and intercept_ of SVM module.
 ## 6.4 "Pipe Up" & "Log Jap"
 # 7. Roles